Hero

 Summary

-OpenPanel is an open source analytics platform that combines web analytics and product analytics in one tool.
-Think of it as Mixpanel meets Plausible — you get real-time event tracking, customizable charts, an overview dashboard with instant insights, individual user and session views, funnels, retention analysis, and multiple SDKs.
-It uses cookieless tracking and is GDPR compliant by design.
-You can self-host for free or use the Cloud service with a 30-day free trial.
+OpenPanel combines web analytics and product analytics in one open source tool.
+You get event tracking, customizable charts, an overview dashboard, individual user and session views, funnels, retention analysis, and SDKs for the major frameworks.
+AGPL-3.0 license, cookieless tracking, GDPR compliant by design.
+Self-host free, or use OpenPanel Cloud with a 30-day free trial.
+(Disclosure: this is our product.
+We've tried to position it fairly against the alternatives below, but read all the options before you pick.)

 Pricing

 OpenPanel Cloud has a 30-day free trial with no credit card required.
-After the trial, you choose the tier matching your monthly event volume.
-Self-hosting is completely free — you provide your own infrastructure.
+After the trial, you pick the tier that matches your monthly event volume.
+Self-hosting is free; you provide the infrastructure.

 Events per MonthPrice (USD/month)